RADIOACTIVE IODINE THERAPY FOR HYPERTHYROID CATS

 - 2-view thoracic radiographs.
 The thoracic radiographs will need to be submitted for radiologist review (via DVMInsight or using our radiographic case submission form).

-o The patient’s total T4 must be greater than 5 for consideration for I131 treatment.
+o The patient’s total T4 must be higher than the lab’s reference range to be considered for I131 treatment.

 o Once we have received your patient’s information, Dr. Kunze or Dr. Lo will review the work-up information.
 When we have determined that your patient is eligible for I131 treatment, we (VDIT) will contact your client to set up a consultation appointment.
 We currently partner with the internal medicine specialists at Austin Veterinary Emergency and Specialty Center (AVESC) for I131 consultation appointments.
 The consultation appointment will be with one of the AVESC internal medicine specialists (Dr. Duffy or Dr. Moyle).
 During this appointment (with client as well as the patient), the AVESC internal medicine specialist will discuss pertinent information about the I131 treatment, possible outcomes, safety concerns and future monitoring.
 They will also conduct a physical exam of the patient.